umeboshi2/umeboshi2.github.io/assets/documents/blog/cv19/older-topics.md

 **Myron Fagan exposes the Illuminati/CFR [1967]**

-Vinyl rip from my personal collection.
-Best audio on the net.

 This 3x LP record set documents the activities of a secret society known as The Illuminati, and their New World Order.